Data Caricatures: On the Representation of African American Language in Pretraining Corpora: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we examine the quantity and quality of AAL representation in pretraining corpora as well as the impact of recent automated quality filters.
-We show that AAL is widely underrepresented in modern corpora, and its representation is highly sensitive to choices made during dataset construction--namely data sources and filtering.
-Underlying these findings, language understanding benchmarks that drive LLM development are unlikely to contain AAL, potentially incentivizing the similarly minimal AAL representation found in pretraining corpora.
-Poor representation may reinforce the discriminatory language model behaviors found in prior work \cite{fleisig-chatgpt,hofmann-covert} and restrict the benefits of LLMs for AAL-speakers \cite{brewer-equitable}.
+In this work, we examine the quantity and quality of AAL representation in pretraining corpora as well as the impact of recent automated quality filters on such representation.
+We first show that AAL is widely underrepresented in modern corpora, and that many of those AAL documents are shared among corpora.
+We additionally highlight the ways in which AAL documents may be misrepresentative in these corpora, including analyses of highly performative language as well as documents that are judged to be written by non-AAL speakers, stereotypical, or inappropriate for LLMs' to generate.
+Finally, we show how automated filters used in recent pretraining corpora impact the quantity and quality of AAL representation.

+Our findings have several implications.
+The lack of AAL in pretraining corpora may underlie LLMs' difficulties in understanding AAL (e.g., \citet{groenwold-gen,deas-aal}), particularly for specific features \cite{kleiner-camouflage,grieser-deficiencies}.
+Beyond its underrepresentation, the misrepresentation of AAL in pretraining corpora may reinforce the discriminatory language model behaviors that have been identified in prior work \cite{fleisig-chatgpt,hofmann-covert} and restrict the benefits of LLMs for AAL speakers \cite{brewer-equitable}.
+Similar language technologies' inability to reliably interpret AAL has also been shown to create barriers to use of the technology \cite{cunningham-understanding,harrington-health}.
+Documenting the representation of AAL in pretraining corpora enables better understanding of why LLMs and other technologies pose such risks and offers insights into methods of mitigating them.